Vosikkk/site-for/content/posts/gmktec-k8-plus-for-proxmox.md

 The K8 Plus uses a dual-fan cooling setup with the Ryzen 7 8845HS configurable across 35W to 70W TDP profiles in BIOS.
 For a 24/7 home lab host (as opposed to gaming, which is more bursty), running a lower or "balanced" power profile rather than the maximum performance mode is worth trying first — you lose little for typical virtualization workloads and gain meaningfully on noise and heat over years of continuous operation.
 Check your BIOS's power/performance mode setting after installation and adjust based on your actual workload rather than defaulting to maximum performance.

+## Known Issues & Community Reports

+The K8 Plus's dual NIC is built on Intel's i226V, which uses the same `igc` kernel driver family as the older I225-V. There are active community threads (Proxmox forum, July–August 2026) reporting a NETDEV watchdog reset loop on this driver family specifically on Proxmox's newer 7.0.x kernel series — the interface repeatedly times out, resets, and renegotiates the link, cycling roughly every 10 seconds.
+Reports describe the same hardware working stably on the older 6.17.x kernel line, with no fix identified yet as of this writing.
+We haven't reproduced this ourselves on the K8 Plus specifically, and it's not confirmed whether i226V is affected in the same way as I225-V — but if you hit unexplained NIC drops after a kernel update on this machine, checking `dmesg` for repeated "NETDEV WATCHDOG" and "Reset adapter" lines is worth doing before assuming a hardware fault, and pinning back to a 6.17.x kernel is the community-reported workaround while this is unresolved.

+Beyond that, we haven't seen widespread complaints specific to this unit beyond the general Proxmox-on-consumer-hardware Secure Boot and interface-naming quirks already covered above.

+## What We Cannot Confirm

+We tested Secure Boot behavior, IOMMU group layout, and basic 2.5GbE throughput firsthand on this unit.
+We have not independently verified:

+- **Long-term thermal behavior** under sustained 24/7 load over months, as opposed to the shorter testing window covered here
+- **Noise levels in absolute terms** (dB at a measured distance) — the guidance above is based on relative behavior between power profiles, not measured acoustic figures
+- **Whether the NETDEV watchdog issue described above actually affects this unit's i226V chips** — the community reports we found concern I225-V primarily, with I226 mentioned as a related but not confirmed-identical case

+If you've run this specific machine long-term and have data on any of these, we'd genuinely like to hear about it.

 ## Who This Machine Is Actually For

 **Good fit:**

 - You want to run a router/firewall VM as part of your lab
 - You're planning any PCI passthrough (eGPU, capture card, dedicated NIC)
 - You want room to add an external OCuLink device later without buying new hardware

 **Better off with something simpler (like the SER8):**

 - Single-node lab with no networking experimentation planned
 - Noise is a bigger priority than expansion headroom
 - You don't have a specific passthrough use case in mind

 ## FAQ

-**Do I need to buy anything extra to use the OCuLink port, or does it work out of the box?**
-The port itself is built in and functional immediately, but you need a separate OCuLink-to-PCIe adapter or eGPU dock to actually connect something to it — the port alone doesn't include one.
+**Do I need to buy anything extra to use the OCuLink port, or does it work out of the box?** The port itself is built in and functional immediately, but you need a separate OCuLink-to-PCIe adapter or eGPU dock to actually connect something to it — the port alone doesn't include one.

-**Does enabling IOMMU in BIOS affect performance if I'm not using passthrough?**
-No measurable impact for typical home lab workloads.
+**Does enabling IOMMU in BIOS affect performance if I'm not using passthrough?** No measurable impact for typical home lab workloads.
 There's no reason to leave it disabled even if you're not using passthrough yet — better to have it available for when you do.

-**Is the fan noise noticeable in a home office or bedroom setup?**
-This depends heavily on which power profile you run and your case's placement/airflow — running a lower TDP profile (discussed above) is the most effective lever if noise matters to you, more so than any physical placement trick.
+**Is the fan noise noticeable in a home office or bedroom setup?** This depends heavily on which power profile you run and your case's placement/airflow — running a lower TDP profile (discussed above) is the most effective lever if noise matters to you, more so than any physical placement trick.

 ---